Seattle driver doing 'doughnuts' near Space Needle hits several spectators: report

 SEATTLE POLICE ARREST 10 FOR ASSAULTING COPS, SMASHING WINDOWS, SETTING FIRES

-Miller tweeted after the accident more cars continued doing donuts and another spectator was hit by a different car.
+Miller tweeted after the accident more cars continued doing doughnuts and another spectator was hit by a different car.

 The crowd began to scatter as Seattle police officers finally arrived at the scene.